12 Tips to Get Your Life Together (Great Advice from People Who Did It)

 Did you know according to the 2018 Gallup study, there are more than 2.5 million Americans who are unhappy due to the decline in their overall well-being.
 According to the American Academy of Family Physicians (AAFP) 2018 findings, nearly 1 in 12 U.S. adults are riddled with depression.

-And according to the most recent Center for Disease Control (CDC) report, suicide rates in the U.S. have risen nearly 30 percent since 1999 due to relationship problems/loss, life stressors, and recent/impending crises.
+And according to the Center for Disease Control (CDC) report, suicide rates in the U.S. have risen nearly 30 percent since 1999 due to relationship problems/loss, life stressors, and recent/impending crises.
 What is going on?

 From my experience as a Professional Coach, people are living life by default – living without intent, direction, and meaning; standing on the sideline waiting for the next striking person, place, or thing to escort them into fulfillment, but to no avail.